Android-for-Python/androidstorage4kivy/README.md

 A share receive of a large file (such as an mp4) is slow on Android < 10.
 To improve performance of this case, copy the `faster_copy` directory in [share_receive_example](https://github.com/Android-for-Python/share_receive_example) to your app and in buildozer.spec add `android.add_src = faster_copy`.

 The Downloads directory is a special case.
 In this directory Android only allows access to files downloaded by the current app.
 The traditional common usage of Downloads as a shared pool of files is not possible.

+Some users want to use the original shared storage filepath, not the filepath of a copy.
+This is possible with the Mediastore DATA column. **However** this column is [deprecated](https://developer.android.com/reference/android/provider/MediaStore.MediaColumns#DATA), so from the point of view of this package the original shared storage filepath (DATA column) will in the long term be unsupportable.

 ## ShareSheet Class